MarinkoBa/Hate-Speech-Classification/README.md

 ### Data Source

-As already mentioned in our proposal we are using an exsiting documnet collection, that can be found here:
+As already mentioned in our proposal we are using an exsiting document collection, that can be found here:
 <https://github.com/zeerakw/hatespeech>
 This data set contains the IDs for Tweets and annotation for each tweet, whether they contain hate speech or not.